What Is True Faith?

 To better understand this aspect of truth, let’s look at the experiences of Job and Moses.

 True Faith in Suffering and Trials

 Job was the richest man in the east; however, in the trials, in a very short time, all his possessions were robbed by bandits and his sons and daughters were crushed to death in the collapse of his house.
-Facing all this, Job didn’t complain against God, because he had seen a lot of God’s deeds through all things and thus deeply understood that everything he owned was bestowed by God.
+Facing all this, Job didn’t complain against God, because he had seen a lot of God’s deeds through all things and thus deeply understood that everything he had ever owned was bestowed by God.
 Therefore, even though God took away everything from him, he never lost his faith in God because of losses in his own interests, and instead he said, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
-Afterward, Job was covered with sores.
+Afterward, Job became covered with sores.
 When his wife advised him to curse God, he said, “You speak as one of the foolish women speaks.
 What? shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:10).
 Because of his true faith, Job was able to obey God’s orchestrations and arrangements in the trials, thus bearing resounding witness.
 In the end, he saw the back of Jehovah God and heard His voice.

 True Faith in Refinement